-- Backups must be performed in a manner to support the information Recovery Point Objective (RPO).
+- Backups must be performed to support the information Recovery Point Objective (RPO).

 - An inventory of backups must be maintained.

 - Backup retention should be per the University’s Records Retention and Disposal Policy.

 IT Resources include computing, networking, communications, application, and telecommunications systems, infrastructure, hardware, software, data, databases, personnel, procedures, physical facilities, cloud-based vendors, Software as a Service (SaaS) vendors, and related materials and services.